DynamoDB Connector

 • Connection name

-The connection name is used by Tinybird to identify the connection.
-It can be any name you choose, but must follow the standard Tinybird name conventions.
-The name can only contain AlphaNumeric characters a-zA-Z and underscores _, and must start with an Alpha character.
+Tinybird uses the connection name to identify the connection.
+The name can only contain AlphaNumeric characters a-zA-Z and underscores _, and must start with a letter.

-When the CLI prompts are completed, the connection will be created directly in Tinybird.
+When the CLI prompts are completed, the connection is created directly in Tinybird.

 The CLI will generate a .connection file in your project directory.
 This file is not used and is safe to delete.
 A future release will allow you to push this file to Tinybird to automate the creation of connections, similar to Kafka connections.

-1. Define just the Partition Key and Sort Key from your DynamoDB table, and access other properties from JSON at query time
+1. Define the Partition Key and Sort Key from your DynamoDB table, and access other properties from JSON at query time.

-The Partition Key and Sort Key (if any) from your DynamoDB must be defined in the Data Source schema.
-These are the only properties that are mandatory to define, as they are used for deduplication of records (upserts/deletes).
+The Partition Key and Sort Key, if any, from your DynamoDB must be defined in the Data Source schema.
+These are the only properties that are mandatory to define, as they're used for deduplication of records (upserts and deletes).

 Approach 1: Define just the Partition Key and Sort Key

-If you do not want to map all properties from your DynamoDB table, you can define just the Partition Key and Sort Keys.
+If you don't want to map all properties from your DynamoDB table, you can define only the Partition Key and Sort Keys.

-The entire DynamoDB item will be stored as JSON in a _record column, and you can extract properties using JSONExtract* functions.
+The entire DynamoDB item is as JSON in a _record column, and you can extract properties using JSONExtract* functions.

 For example, if you have a DynamoDB table with transaction_id as the Partition Key, you can define your Data Source schema like this: